Houston Family Lawyers

 Holmes, Diggs & Sadler's family law practice focuses particularly on the representation of clients in the following areas:

-- Complex marital property issues in divorce
+- Complex marital property issues

 - Interstate and international jurisdictional issues in divorce and custody